 Jeannie Seely's interest in music was influenced strongly by her parents; Leo Seely worked hard on the family's farm and at a Titusville steel mill, but found time on weekends to play the banjo and call local square dances, while Irene Seely would sing with her daughter every Saturday morning while the two baked bread together.

-At Hillbilly Park, Jeannie Seely had the opportunity to see performers like Bill Monroe (Wednesday 13 September 1911 - Monday 9 September 1996) and Ralph Stanley, as well as Josh Graves who played on her 'Life’s Highway' album.
-She also obtained autographed photos of stars like Jean Shepard, Little Jimmy Dickens, and Wilma Lee & Stoney Cooper.
+At Hillbilly Park, Jeannie Seely had the opportunity to see performers like Bill Monroe (Wednesday 13 September 1911 - Monday 9 September 1996) and Ralph Stanley, as well as Josh Graves (Tuesday 27 September 1927 - Saturday 30 September 2006) who played on her 'Life’s Highway' (OMS Records, 2003) album.

 During this period, Jeannie Seely continued her education by completing night classes (in subjects like business finance and law) that were conducted by the American Institute of Banking in Oil City.
 Both the local and national American Institute of Banking organisations have since made Jeannie an honorary lifetime member for her efforts in promoting the name and spirit of the organisation.

-With a foot in the door of the music business, she began writing songs for Four Star Music and became a regular act, along with an unknown Glen Campbell, on the 'Hollywood Jamboree' television series.
-Rhythm and blues artist Irma Thomas recorded a composition by Jeannie titled 'Anyone Who Knows What Love Is' and scored a national pop hit with it.
+With a foot in the door of the music business, Jeannie Seely began writing songs for Four Star Music and became a regular act, along with a then unknown Glen Campbell, on the 'Hollywood Jamboree' television series.

 Connie Smith recorded Jeannie Seely's 'Senses' (co-written with Glen Campbell) and included the track on 'Connie Smith' (RCA Records, 1965).

-Today 'Don't Touch Me' is considered a standard in country music.
-Jeannie Seely's recording of the song is ranked at No.97 in the book 'Heartaches by the Number: Country Music's 500 Greatest Singles', which was written by David Cantwell and Bill Friskics-Warren.
-The book, which was released in 2003, was published by the Vanderbilt University Press and the Country Music Foundation Press.
+Today, Hank Cochran's 'Don't Touch Me' is considered a standard in country music.
+Jeannie Seely's recording of the song is ranked at No.97 in the book 'Heartaches by The Number: Country Music's 500 Greatest Singles', which was written by David Cantwell and Bill Friskics-Warren.
+The book, which was released in 2003, was published by Vanderbilt University Press and Country Music Foundation Press.

 Don Gibson (Tuesday 3 April 1928 - Monday 17 November 2003) recorded Hank Cochran's 'Don't Touch Me' and included the track on 'Great Country Songs' (RCA Records, 1966).